 **Helpful tips and common mistakes

-Cool the onions and combine it with sour cream, gruyere, salt, and pepper.
-Sorry folks, there isn't a healthier substitute for sour cream for this french onion galette.
+Cool the onions and combine them with sour cream, gruyere, thyme, and pepper.
+Sorry folks, there isn't a healthier substitute for sour cream for this French onion galette.
 But at this point, who's looking for healthy?

 Roll out the pastry dough, spread the filling, brush the edges with heavy cream, and bake until golden brown.
 If you want to skip the heavy cream, brush on an egg wash instead.